 If you love aircraft, especially old aircraft, you will love this post but if not, look away!
-This is necessarily going to be a long post!
+This is necessarily going to be a long post with lots of photographs!
 I went to Duxford on the Sunday, drawn by the prospect of seeing two Avro Lancasters in formation.
 As all flight buffs will know, this is probably the last time more than one Avro Lancaster will be seen flying together and the crowds were huge.
 I arrived before 9 am and the queues were already long.
 By the time I left, I knew that many hadn’t got in.
 I saw people standing on bridges, miles down the motorway, hoping to see something.
 They probably weren’t disappointed.

 Apart from the First World War crates, most aircraft were fast enough that their displays were spread over miles of the countryside around Duxford.
 Indeed, one of the highlights was a display but a Boeing 727, which has recently retired from passenger carrying and been converted to an environmental disaster response unit by a consortium of large oil companies.
 The red and silver jet was piloted by a first time diplay pilot who clearly had no idea about constraint because he proceeded to come in low over the airfield many times and climb away with both engines roaring at somewhere near full power.
 He was not that far from the onlookers, possibly flouting UK air traffic laws, but who could blame him?

 The two Lancasters came early on, at about 3.15, and rumbled elegantly back and forth over the grass runway for us all to enjoy.
 Two Spitfires and a Hurricane, which turned up unexpectedly, joined them at the last moment.

 I went for a short walk and took a turn in a Battle of Britain flight simulator, along with about ten other people.
 The simulated flight was of a Bf109E.
 The bumps and tight turns were faithfully reproduced but, of course, we felt no G-Force.